camunda/camunda-docs-manual/content/introduction/telemetry.md

 ### Admin Webapp

-Configuration adjustment can be performed in the [Admin][system-management] web application.
+Configuration adjustment can be performed \
+In the [Admin][system-management] web application, you can enable/disable the telemetry.
 There, a user member of camunda-admin group can enable/disable the telemetry.

 ## Legal Note